Sunday, September 28, 2008

 Typical scene at the Hollywood & Highland intersection.

 She was standing outside the Armani-Exchange on a cool night, hoping to get a couple bucks.
 As the shoppers stroll by without a glance they know she's there.
 They feel her presence.
 But they intentionally look a different direction.
 But not my lens.
 I usually don't shoot images of the homeless.
 Artistically it's way overdone.
 But also there something inside that tells me to move on.
 Is it invading their privacy?
 How is that different than invading the privacy of every other person I shoot?
-But the economical contrast of this scene was too much to ignore.
 I'm glad I captured it.
-Oh, and I slipped her a five.
+Oh, and I gave her five bucks.

 While waiting for a table at the CPK in Hollywood, I noticed this girl who looked lost, confused, and a little bored.
 I took this shot and ended up really liking it.
 After posting it on an art website it got a comment from none other than the girl herself.
 Hannah.
 I was happy to find out that she really liked the image.
-But I was even more happy to hear her side of the story.
 She interviews bands and was following some Japanese group around the world.
 She just arrived from NYC and was supposed to meet them but it turns out she was at the wrong place.

 This shot was taken at the Warped Tour '06 in Charleston, SC.
-I obtained a press pass to photograph the event and had just finished shooting from the photo pit (security area between the stage and the crowd) and wanted to get some shots from the crowd.
+I obtained a press pass to photograph the event and had just finished shooting from the photo pit and wanted to get some shots from the crowd.
 The kids were body surfing and I noticed this girl would get lifted above the crowd and ride her way to the stage where security would intercept.
 And not two minutes later she'd be at it again, and each time her skirt would fly up.
-I noticed the redneck security guards were catching on and when she was lifted above the crowd they would leave their posts to gather to her destination.
+I noticed the redneck security guards were catching on and when she was lifted above the crowd they would leave their posts to gather at her destination.
 The excitement and anticipation in their eyes was priceless.
 I wanted to capture this but couldn't get a good angle from where I was.
 So I lifted the camera above my head and snapped the shutter.
-I love the eyelines of the men.
+I love the eyelines of both men.

 Foggy evening in downtown San Francisco.
 Timing is everything in photography.
 Right place, right time, right exposure.